WGSExtract/WGSExtract-Dev/docs/Betav2b_Francaise_Patch.md

 2. Drag the folder / directory "programs" to your **WGSExtract** program top-level install folder / directory.
 There should be a "programs" folder there already.
 You may get a message about overwriting an existing programs/wgsextract/wgsextract.py file.
 Say yes to replace it.

-When you start **WGS Extract**, you should now have a Française language option availale to select.
+When you start **WGS Extract**, you should now have a Française language option available to select.

 ![WGSE v3 Language Selection Popup](https://github.com/WGSExtract/WGSExtract-Dev/blob/master/docs/img_support/WGSE%20Language%20Selection%20Popup.jpg "WGSE Language Selection Popup")